-The Company has evaluated its existing claims in respect of on-going, completed and/or terminated contracts with the help of an independent expert in the field of claims and arbitration have assess the likely amount of claims (at the time of accouting of those claims) being settled in favour of the Company.
-The expert had reviewed the claims and had opined that an amount aggregating to ₹ 894.41 crores (P.Y. ₹ 894.41 crore) will be reasonably certain to be settled in favour of the Company.
-The management contends that the same are due to them and they have a very good chance of realisation
+The Company had evaluated its claims in respect of on-going, completed and/or terminated contracts in the earlier periods which amounts to ₹ 931.69 crore as at March 31, 2021 with the help of an independent expert in the field of claims and arbitration who had assessed the likely amount of claims being settled in favour of the Company.
+The management contends that there is no change in position during the quarter and the same are due to them and they have a very good chance of realisation.